acheronfail/rttw/README.md

 where to look for the MongoDB database.

-Once you've setup MongoDB, you'll want to fill it with the puzzles - simply run `node scripts/prepare-db.js` which will automatically add the puzzles in the repository to your MongoDB instance.
+Once you've setup MongoDB, you'll want to fill it with the puzzles - simply run `node scripts/prepare-db.js` which will automatically add the puzzles in the repository to your MongoDB instance (note that this will remove any pre-existing documents in the `puzzles` collection).

 #### Starting the project